JohnK700/Shell-Project/README.md

 - [ ] History persistence across sessions
 - [ ] Support for quoted strings with spaces (e.g., `echo "hello world"`)

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>